 Most people who are familiar with the term deontological ethics are likely acquainted with Immanuel Kant’s categorical imperative most famously set out in his The Groundwork of the Metaphysics of Morals (hereafter referred to as Groundwork).
 Descriptively speaking, I think most people follow a sort of ethical intuitionism; prescriptively speaking, I think most people would subscribe to some hybrid form of ethical consequentialism.
-Deontology, particularly given the widespread misinterpretation and misunderstanding of Kant’s deontological moral philosophy, is often regarded as a sort of wooden formalism meant which is meant to be universally and unquestioningly adhered, leading to scores of counterexamples where it would dictate we take actions that are clearly morally wrong.
-But it is actually quite difficult to fully ground any system of ethics without what Kant would have thought of as the supreme moral principle.
+Deontology, particularly given the widespread misinterpretation and misunderstanding of Kant’s deontological moral philosophy, is often regarded as a sort of wooden formalism which is meant to be universally and unquestioningly adhered to, leading to scores of counterexamples where it would dictate we take actions that are clearly morally wrong.
+But it is actually quite difficult to fully ground any system of ethics without what Kant would have thought of as the supreme principle of morality.

 But this post isn’t meant as an explication of Kantian ethics, or a thorough defense of his project.
 Instead, I am proposing an evolution on this Kantian supreme principle of morality.
 Namely that we can reconceptualize Kant’s “rational being” who is an “end” in themselves in terms of consciousness.